cosmo0920/fluent-plugin-terminal_notifier/README.md

 - **sub_title** (String.
 Optional) This key is used in Notification sub title.
 - **activate** (String.
 Optional) This key is used in OS X application activating.

+## More Complex Example

+Please refer to the [example configuration](example/fluent.conf).

+And note that this output plugin do not emit records, so, please consider to use something like copy plugin.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.